-The York Gin Perspex version is designed to let customers sample any of our five gins in a safe environment.
+The York Gin Perspex version was designed to let customers sample gin in a safe environment when lockdown was lifted.

-A shop assistant pours the gin down a tube through a hole in the Perspex glass and into the customer’s disposable cup.
-This means both customers and staff can socially distance while discussing the gins.
+A shop assistant poured the gin down a tube through a hole in the Perspex glass and into the customer’s disposable cup - customers and staff could socially distance while discussing the gins.

 The original machine was attached to the outside of a London house occupied by a chancer called Dudley Bradstreet.
 He was evading the act that charged £50 for a licence to sell gin.

-The Puss & Mew has been created by York company PurePallets who have inscribed the Perspex with the York Gin cat logos and created the holes for the gin to be poured.
+The Puss & Mew was been created by York company PurePallets who inscribed the Perspex with the York Gin cat logos and created the holes for the gin to be poured.